No 10 preparing for resignation of top civil servant over Partygate report

 The planning document, seen by The Independent, comes despite the findings from Ms Gray’s report into lockdown-busting parties across Whitehall and Westminster not yet having been made public.
 The findings are also not meant to have been shared with No 10 at this stage.

 The drafted letter notes Mr Case’s contributions during the Covid-19 pandemic and the war in Ukraine.
-It also notes he took on the role from Sir Mark Sedwill in September 2020, when the country was in the midst of facing Covid, its greatest challenge since World War Two.
+It also notes he took on the role from Sir Mark Sedwill in September 2020, when the country was in the midst of facing Covid, its greatest challenge since the Second World War.

 The preparations in No 10 have emerged after weekend news reports suggested Mr Case, Britain’s most senior civil servant, would become a scapegoat for No 10 in the aftermath of the Partygate probe.

-An exclusive poll for The Independent found two third of voters believe Mr Johnson should resign if he is heavily criticised by Ms Gray’s report.
+An exclusive poll for The Independent found two-third of voters believe Mr Johnson should resign if he is heavily criticised by Ms Gray’s report.

 Downing Street did not respond to a request for comment ahead of publication.